Lemon Rice Recipe (Chitranna)

 Green Chillies – You can adjust the quantity to suit your taste.

-Others – You will also need black mustard seeds, split and skinned black lentils (white urad dal), Bengal gram lentils (chana dal), dry red chilies, asafetida (hing), salt, and turmeric powder.
+Others – You will also need brown mustard seeds, split and skinned black lentils (white urad dal), Bengal gram lentils (chana dal), dry red chilies, asafetida (hing), salt, and turmeric powder to make this easy lemon rice recipe.

 Heat 2 tablespoon sesame oil in a pan over medium heat.

-Once the oil is hot, add ½ teaspoon black mustard seeds, 1 teaspoon white urad dal, and 1 teaspoon chana dal, and saute until the dals are lightly browned, stirring continuously.
+Once the oil is hot, add the following ingredients and saute until the dals are lightly browned, stirring continuously.

-Add ¼ cup peanuts and 6-8 cashew nuts and saute for 40-60 seconds until the nuts are slightly browned, stirring continuously.
+Add ยผ cup raw peanuts and 6-8 cashew nuts and saute for 40-60 seconds until the nuts are slightly browned, stirring continuously.

-Now add ½ teaspoon turmeric powder and saute for 10-12 seconds.
+Now add ยฝ teaspoon turmeric powder and saute for 10-12 seconds.

 Reduce the heat to low.